sebastiantoh/sml-slang/src/typechecker/README.md

 ```

 ### Local Declaration
-extend_env(env, dec) takes in an env and a set of declarations and extends it with the generalizations of the types defined (see Declarations#Value for more info)
+extend_env(env, dec) takes in an env and a set of declarations and extends it with the generalizations of the types defined (see Declarations below for more info)
 ```
 env |- let dec in e1; e2; ...; en end: t -| C
     extend_env(env, dec) |- en : t -| C
 ```
 e.g.
 - `let val x = 2 in x + 2; "hi"; true end;` returns `bool`

+extend_env(env, dec)

 ### Conjunction
 ```